openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : A JSON String containing the value of the corresponding Discovery Request's `context` parameter.

 `issuer`:
 : A JSON containing an HTTPS URL designating the Issuer URL of the Wallet.
+The Verifier can obtain the Wallet's metadata by adding the well-know location `oauth-authorization-server` as specifid in [@!RFC8414].

 `w_nonce`:
 : A JSON String containg a cryptographic nonce the Verifier MUST use when creating the signed presentation request object.